UCL/TDMS/CONTRIBUTING.md

 Code should follow the following guidelines

-- Have docstrings in a javadoc file
+- Have docstrings in a javadoc style
 - Use "@" to define [commands](https://doxygen.nl/manual/commands.html)
 - For example: